Pantheon Resources PLC Announces Preliminary Log, Core and Cuttings Analysis

 Additional potential thick oil bearing horizons have been identified in the shallow section above the initial major target zones of the Upper Schrader Bluff and Prince Creek formations which appear to be high quality oil bearing sands.
 These zones could not be reliably identified on Amplitude versus Offset ("AVO") analysis due to their shallower depth and seismic survey parameters hence the likelihood of a valid trap and potential size of the resource was difficult to assess pre-drill.
 These zones have now been analysed as containing oil saturations sufficient to merit flow testing.

-These additional oil bearing zones above the Prince Creek exhibit high porosities and permeabilities that total c.
-1,620ft of measured depth (1,155ft TVD).
-Preliminary estimates of net pay in these Lower Sagavanirktok horizons amount to a further vertical 670 ft TVD and, if confirmed will result in a further three flow tests prior to suspension of the well as a potential future producer/injector.
+These additional oil bearing zones above the Prince Creek exhibit high porosities and permeabilities that total [c.
+1,620ft] of measured depth ([1,155ft] TVD).
+Preliminary estimates of net pay in these Lower Sagavanirktok horizons amount to a further vertical [670] ft TVD and, if confirmed will result in a further three flow tests prior to suspension of the well as a potential future producer/injector.

-The results of further analyses of the logs cores and cuttings, along with volumetric estimates for these three additional horizons and any flow testing results will be shared when available.
+The Company has taken a cautious approach while technical interpretation continues.
+The results of further analyses of the logs, cores and cuttings, along with volumetric estimates for the three additional horizons and any flow testing results will be shared when available.

 For further information, please contact: